How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 In comparison, how do we feel when we fail or drastically miss our goals?

-They focus too often on the event and forget the process involved in getting there.
+We sometimes focus too often on the event and forget the process involved in getting there.

 The article also states sharing your goals with your friends can help you achieve them quicker.
-We all want to feel a sense of community which is what I have tried to on our family page.

 Always visualize your goal, see running a 2 hour half marathon as reality in your mind as this will cause your subconscious to work in your favor.